 Better breathing brings better health

 Many know this, but people get so confused about breathing, with all the different styles, methods and breathing gurus out there.
 If you want your body to function properly, there is only one way to breathe.
 And that is, to breathe correctly – with physiologically normal breathing.
+That is the aim of breathing retraining.

-Breathing large breaths and pushing your abdomen outwards to completely fill your lungs is NOT physiological normal breathing.
+Breathing large ‘deep’ breaths and pushing your abdomen outwards to completely fill your lungs is NOT physiological normal breathing.

 Physiological normal breathing is silent, through the nose, very gentle, and almost invisible.